 Model 1:US-ASCII mandatory, local language optional Mode 2: Any language accepted and displayed in Whois, registrar (registry) provides point of contact.
 Model 3, 4: Any language accepted, translation/transliteration is done.
-Impact to registrars to existing registrars provide point of contact to deal with translation issues for each language they accept registration in.
-1) This increases the registrars cost, 2) It is also important to set some service guarantees for this point of contact, otherwise a 1) Increase in the cost for registrars by providing the translation/transliteration service.
-2) Uncertainty: When there is a mistake in translation/transliteration that results in inaccuracies, who is responsible?
-3) Who is responsible to maintain the accuracy of the transliteration / translation? based Registrars need put multi languages I pages on the front end.
-2) If they are to require local language in addition to English, they are likely ask registrants to provide those information. same as above Same as above Impact to registries to Thir registries No impact No impact to Thick registries No impact The registry will not be able to interpret the registrant information unless that have a service (internal or otherwise) that can translate the script/language used.
+Impact to re gistrars to existing registrars Currently ICANN accredited registrars use US ASCII-7 as the default script for Whois.
+1) If they accept additional language inputs, this is additional cost to store the data, update the registration process.
+2) We may want to specify in the cases of foreign registration, the contact information must be in English?[Question: Did any in our group suggest that registration not be accepted in non-English languages?]
+Barriers of entry as they need to support the additional language.
+Under this model, registrars will provide point of contact to deal with transliteration issues for each language they accept registration in.
+1) This increases the registrars cost, 2) It is also important to set some service guarantees for this point of contact, otherwise a transliteration request could be delayed.
+Increase in the cost for registrars by providing the translation/transliteration service.
+Uncertainty: When there is a mistake in translation/transliteration that results in inaccuracies, who is responsible?
+3) Who is responsible to maintain the accuracy of the transliteration / translation? to new IDN based registrars Registrars need put multi languages pages on the front end.
+2) If they are to require local language in addition to English, they are likely asking registrants to provide those information. same as above Same as above Impact to registries to Thin registries No impact, as only US-ASCII7 is submitted.
+No impact No impact to Thick registries No impact The registry will not be able to interpret the registrant information unless that have a service (internal or otherwise) that can translate the script/language used.
 This will prevent them from engaging in administering a domain or from extracting detailed statistical information.
 It may also hinder them when looking for similar data in different registrations for such purposes as abuse detection.
-Under the current model of gTLDs and most ccTLDs there is no official role for the registry to do any of these but if such a role were to develop then this would prevent it.
-Impact to registrant Some barrier of entry for registrants, as they have to know or find someone to transliterate the script for them.
-If the registration information is not checked, this could lead to inaccuracies of Whois. · Least barrier of entry to registrants.
+Under the current model of gTLDs and most No impact